 The ionization chambers are used as sensor elements for automatic X-ray exposure control units.

-They are comprised of air-filled parallel chambers with 1, 3 or 5 measuring fields, coupled with an amplifier and a field selector.
+They are comprised of air-filled parallel chambers with 1, 3 measuring fields, coupled with an amplifier and a field selector.

 The low overall thickness of 6 mm ensures the chamber may be used with all modern X-ray equipment.